Application Opens: November 1

 Application Decisions are released: March 15

 All students who meet the Summer Health Professions Education Program eligibility requirements are encouraged to apply.
 Applicants must meet the following requirements:

-- Have a minimum overall GPA of 2.5
+- Have a minimum overall college GPA of 2.5.

-- Not have previously participated in the program.
+- Must not have previously participated in the program.

 Other factors for consideration include that a student:

 - Identifies with a group that is racially/ethnically underrepresented in the health professions;

 - Comes from an economically or educationally disadvantaged background; and/or

 - Has demonstrated an interest in issues affecting underserved populations.